marekolsak/marek-build/README.md

 ```
 Now ld will be able to find LLVM.

+**Mesa:** If you don't build LLVM from source and instead want to use an LLVM development package from your distribution, remove `--with-llvm-prefix=*` from `conf_mesa.sh`.

-Before or after installing Mesa on Ubuntu 16.04, the following hack has to be done: Remove all `libGL.*` and `libEGL.*` files that are not directly in `/usr/lib/x86_64-linux-gnu`, but are in subdirectories of that directory.
+Before or after installing Mesa on Ubuntu 16.04, the following hack has to be done: Remove all `libGL.*` and `libEGL.*` files that are not directly in `/usr/lib/x86_64-linux-gnu`, but are in subdirectories of that directory, and then run `sudo ldconfig`.
 You have to do it every time Ubuntu updates its Mesa packages.

 Go to the mesa directory and type:
 ```